theviphung/mvrf/README.md

 **Project Abstract**

-The MVRF (Metro Vancouver Restaurant Finder) is a web application that will help any restaurant-goer easily find new places to eat, with a focus on accounting for different dietary restrictions and preferences.
-Users will be able to filter and sort restaurants by typical parameters, such as proximity, price, and user reviews, but most importantly if a restaurant offers options that meet a user’s specific dietary restrictions.
-By conveniently displaying admin-curated information, users can feel confident they will find a restaurant that has dishes they can enjoy that accommodate their dietary needs.
-Users will also be able to contribute their own insights into good options that are available in the Metro Vancouver area by submitting ratings and reviews.
-Overall, this web application will help to provide important information to others with dietary restrictions.
+The MVRF (Metro Vancouver Restaurant Finder) is a web application that will help a restaurant-goer find new places to eat, with a focus on accounting for different dietary restrictions and allergies.
+Users can create an account to store their dietary preferences, and are able to view detailed information about restaurants, and filter them by their indicated preferences.
+Users will also be able to contribute their own knowledge by adding restaurants, and also can add reviews to existing restaurant entries.
+Admins have elevated privileges to be able to remove entries from users, or remove users from the platform.
+Overall, this web application will help to provide important information about restaurants to those with dietary restrictions.

 Some information about our web app's configuration: